 D. Hill, UTM webmaster reported on the accessibility or any given

-specifically, the UTM website.
-He gave details of guidelines that
+more specifically, the UTM website.
+He gave details of guidelines

 Priority Three level as being a website that is the most accessible

-by all groups.
-UTM main Web sites are currently at Level 1.
+of a website through keyboard strokes.
+UTM main Web sites are currently

 D. Hill reported that he has developed templates which make the main